kamalmeh/000015-automation-n8n/README.md

      - Validate your environment and files
      - Set up file permissions
      - Configure NGINX as a reverse proxy with SSL
+     - Copy your .env file to the n8n working directory for Docker Compose variable substitution
      - Start n8n using Docker Compose

 ---